Our Nursery has three rooms all in the Lavender Courtyard:

 Of course, the wellbeing of each and every child is at the heart of everything we do.

-The year before they join Reception, our children are introduced to the Phonics scheme that we use in Pre-Prep and the Head of Nursery will teach them early Numeracy skills.
+The year before they join Reception, our Pre-School children are introduced to the Phonics scheme that we use in Pre-Prep and the Head of Nursery will teach them early Numeracy skills.
 These sessions will aid our children’s transitions to Reception.

 The ISI inspected Chandlings' Early Years Foundation Stage in March 2016 awarding “outstanding” in every category.